By David Rives

 The Whirlpool is the brightest of the Messier 51 group of galaxies which also includes the Sunflower Galaxy, NGC 5023 and 5229.

 A supernova is a rare event to witness, even given the incredible number of stars that are visible in the universe.
 This powerful force of a star exploding causes a bright display visible from great distances.

-The scriptures tell us of a time when the heavens shall pass away with a great noise.
-It is amazing to think that the magnitude of these displays are only a glimpse of God’s infinite power.
+The Scriptures tell us of a time when the heavens shall pass away with a great noise.
+It is amazing to think that the magnitude of these displays is only a glimpse of God’s infinite power.

 I’m David Rives…

 Truly, The Heavens Declare the Glory of God.